dragon.workflows.batch.Batch

 • name (Optional[str ]) – A human-readable name for the task.

-:raises SubmitAfterCloseError: If the batch has already been closed.
+:raises SubmitAfterCloseError: If this client handle has already

 Returns: